How to Draw a Radius on Google Maps the Easy Way

 • Simply click on this link (https://www.google.com/maps) to visit the website.

-Open your web browser and type Google Maps in the search bar.
+Opening a web browser and typing Google Maps into the search bar to access the map

 • Find the location you want to draw a circle around from the search bar, or do it manually with a zoom on the Maps.